Sachbir/Boid-Simulation/README.md

 # Boid-Simulation

-This is a fun exploration of emergent behaviors from a very simple ruleset, inspired by some very peculiar behavior in my Ants project.
-The rules of Boids are as follows:
+This is my recreation of Boids, the artificial life emulator by Craig Reynolds.
+The idea is to explore emergent behaviours stemming from a simple set of rules.

+Boids follow 3 basic rules:

-1. Separation - avoid crowding local boids
+- Separation: steer to avoid local boids
-2. Alignment - aim towards the average direction of local boids
+- Alignment: steer towards the average aim of local boids
-3. Cohesion - move towards the center of local boids
+- Cohesion: steer to move towards the average position of local boids

-As of now, I have completed the basic model, and have started on a few additions.
-The current model has an improved avoidance system adapted from the separation rules that avoids other objects as well.

-In the future, I plan on adding a predator-prey dynamic before I consider this finished.
+As of now, I've completed the simulation as it was originally outlined, and even expanded on it.
+I've added obstacle avoidance, and different species that interact with one another, all without significantly altering the simplicity of the system.

+The only other thing I'd like to add is a predator-prey dynamic.
+I think it'd be interesting to see how the flocks would react in response.
+I'm thinking I could give predators a speed advantage but prey a turning advantage, which may give them a fighting chance.